Anne Breemer - manager at Stayokay Soest

 "I love old bricks, and more often than not I have to explain why monumental beaded mortar joints (‘knipvoeg’) are worth the extra investment when restoring an old façade.
 But that’s not necessary with Maarten and Sander.
 I really appreciate how P·A shows respect for old buildings and, at the same time, isn’t afraid to make improvements and adjustments to them.
 P·A is serious about architecture, but they are always quick to laugh.
 Just how I like it."

-Frans Suijkerbuijk - project leader for the Municipality of Bergen op Zoom
+Frans Suijkerbuijk - client for the ‘natuurpodium’, project leader for the Municipality of Bergen op Zoom

 about the 'natuurpodium' in bergen op zoom